isomerpages/moe-ast-moehc/_school-histories/Schools/Teck Whye Secondary School.md

 Curriculum innovation was further enhanced when staff members visited the Stanford d.school and Henry Ford Learning Institute in the United States to learn about design thinking, which was infused in the school’s Applied Learning Programme from 2010 onwards.
 Design thinking was also embedded in the school’s Project Work curriculum and Orchid Hybridisation Programme, and continues to be a key focus in the school’s Applied Learning Programme.

-In 2016, the school celebrated its golden jubilee with the following key events: ArtSynergy ‘Museum of Memories’, a musical featuring the school’s performing arts groups; Appreciation Day, which officially launched the Heritage Corridor, Chill-Out Room and commemorative _Dendrobium_ TWSS50 orchid; and the Alumni Homecoming, which brought together former students and colleagues from 1966 to 2016.
+In 2016, the school celebrated its golden jubilee with the following key events: ArtSynergy ‘Museum of Memories’, a musical featuring the school’s performing arts groups; Appreciation Day, which officially launched the Heritage Corridor, Chill-Out Room and commemorative&nbsp;_Dendrobium_&nbsp;TWSS50 orchid; and the Alumni Homecoming, which brought together former students and colleagues from 1966 to 2016.

 Today, Teck Whye Secondary School continues to focus on its mission of creating a community of future-ready learners who lead, serve and achieve.